 Congratulations, you’ve covered the WordPress Basics!

 You now know the basics on how to pick a theme, create a menu, add content, use plugins and promote your new WordPress website.
 Way to go!
 Equipped with this new know-how, you’ll be joining a community of millions of website owners, entrepreneurs, and enthusiasts that appreciate using open-source software to power their websites and businesses online.
-To improve your WordPress skills, keep an eye out for WordCamp conferences or WordPress MeetUps happening in an area near you.
+To improve your WordPress skills, keep an eye out for WordCamp conferences or WordPress MeetUps happening in an area near you, as well as WordPress Forums.
 And if you need a helping hand with a specific question along the way, the friendly WHC support team is available 24/7 to assist you.

 Also on the WHC Blog